Tight Lower Bounds and Improved Convergence in Performative Prediction: Usage of Old Snapshots: Affine Risk Minimizers

 where \(D_t\) is an affine combination of previous distributions, formulated as:

 We refer to this class of algorithms as \textit{Affine Risk Minimizers}.
 As demonstrated in Appendix~\ref{app:auxiliary_lemmas} (Lemma~\ref{lemma:mappings}), the set of stable points for this class of algorithms coincides with those obtained through standard RRM.

-The following lemma formalizes the convergence properties of Affine Risk Minimizers under a specific set of assumptions, characterizing the behavior of the iterative updates generated by Equation~\ref{eq:update_rule_arm}.
+The following lemma formalizes the convergence of ARM under the stated assumptions, using only the average of the final two training snapshots.